 - A feedback mechanism is established through customer service which solves problems of existing customers and identifies obstacles to buying from future customers

-This customer services training course is a journey that goes through identifying who the customers is, what they need from you and how you can ensure this need not just met, but delivered in a way that ensures the customer has a great experience.
+This customer services skills training is a journey that goes through identifying who the customers is, what they need from you and how you can ensure this need not just met, but delivered in a way that ensures the customer has a great experience.
 The course material outlines how trust is built with customers and how they can be your greatest advocates in getting new customers.
 Communications style is central to good customer services and much of the course deals with fostering and improving the best ways to communicate with customers.
 The final chapter deals with how to set up systems to handle complaints that will keep a potentially disgruntled customer coming back in the future.

 |About the Course||1|

 |Discovering and Understanding Customer needs||4|